Embark on an exploration of glucagon vs. insulin—the two crucial hormones that act as the accelerator and brake pedal of your metabolism.

 To put it simply, you’re overfilling your glucose fuel tank with more carbs than your body needs.

-The chart below shows the distribution of post-meal glucose rises in our challenges.
+The chart below shows the rise in the distribution of post-meal glucose in our challenges.
 While there are some high values — about 9% of our DDF challengers find they need to dial back their carbs — they’re pretty healthy for the most part.
 On average, glucose rises around 16 mg/dL (0.9 mmol/L).

 For more details, see What are Normal, Healthy, Non-Diabetic Blood Sugar Levels?